Shakespeare: The Major Works

 You need a fully annotated, one-volume edition of Shakespeare for the class.
 You may use any well-annotated, modern edition.
 For a list of acceptable editions, see: Textbooks.

 You should attend all of every class.
 Be in class on time with your reading done and your text in hand.
 I don’t take roll, but I don’t take kindly to students who skip class or arrive late either.
 It is your responsibility to find out, from your classmates, what you missed when you are not in class.

-You will write two Essays that focus on reading Shakespeare’s language closely.
-The Final Exam will be a Performance Project with groups of students performing five minute scenes.
 Assignments not submitted on time will not receive grades.
 I never assign extra credit or make-up work.
 I discuss grades only in private, and only forty-eight hours (at least) after I have returned an assignment.